bioinformaticsdotca/CSHL_2019/laptop_setup_instructions.md

 14) Install the data set within GeneMANIA app.

-Select GeneMania from Cytoscape 'Apps Manager' and Choose Another Data Set.
+From the menu bar, select 'Apps', hover over 'GeneMANIA', then select 'Choose Another Data Set'.
-From the list of available data sets, select the most recent (2014-08-12/1 June 2014) and under ‘Include only these networks’: select ‘all’.
+From the list of available data sets, select the most recent (2017-07-13/13 July 2017) and under ‘Include only these networks:' select ‘all’.
 Click on ‘Download’.
-An ‘Install Window’ will pop-up.
-Select H.Sapiens Human (2384 MB).
+An ‘Install Data' window will pop-up.
+Select H.Sapiens Human (2589 MB).
 Click on ‘Install’.
 This requires time and a good network connection to download completely, so be patient (around 15mins).